coderefinery/git-intro/content/sharing.md

 :::{group-tab} VS Code
 In VS Code it only takes few clicks.

 First, open the folder in VS Code.
+My example project here contains two files.
 Then click on the source control icon:
 ```{figure} img/sharing/vscode-start.png
 :alt: Screenshot of VS Code before clicking on the source control icon
 :width: 100%